dtcenter/METexpress/docs/index.rst

 * **NGGPS** - Next Generation Global Predicatio System
 * **GSD** - Global Systems Division

-author_list = 'Strong, B., Pierce, R., Smith, M.B., Hagerty, V., Hamilton, Jeff'

 Authors
 -------

 Many authors, listed below in alphabetical order, have contributed to the documentation of METplus.
-To cite this documentation in publications, please refer to the METplus User's Guide :ref:`Citation Instructions<citations>`.
+To cite this documentation in publications, please refer to the METexpress User's Guide :ref:`Citation Instructions<citations>`.

 * Venita Hagerty [#CIRA]_
 * Jeff Hamilton [#CIRA]_